interactions-py/interactions.py/docs/faq.rst

 Add the command to your bot
 ---------------------------
-To add a slash command to your bot you need to use the decarator on a function, much like discord.py's command system but a bit different.
+To add a slash command to your bot you need to use the decorator on a function, much like discord.py's command system but a bit different.

 See :ref:`quickstart` for an example.